I’m dreaming of a butterfly,

 Then one day I’ll ask,

-Even with the fragility and impermanence of life,
+That even so, even with the fragility and impermanence of life,

 Why do human feelings,